NIASKAA/Project-Amiibo/README.md

 # Project-Amiibo
+## User Story
-A simple search engine that uses Amiibo API to look for all current existing Amiibo in the world.
+A simple search engine that uses Amiibo API to let users to search upon a database to find a specific amiibo figure.

 ## Tech Usage